-Artificial intelligence, simply put is a field of computer science that mimics the natural learning process of the human brain by creating artificial neural networks that formulates its own algorithms and uses feedback to refine results.
-The last two years have seen a landmark evolution of artificial intelligence – Virtual personal assistants such as Apple’s Siri, Android’s Iris and Amazon’s Alexa, all point towards a future where AI becomes an integral part of our existence.
+Artificial intelligence, simply put is a field of computer science that mimics the natural learning process of the human brain by creating artificial neural networks that formulate their own algorithms and use feedback to refine results.
+The last two years have seen a landmark evolution of artificial intelligence – Virtual personal assistants such as Apple’s Siri, Android’s Iris, and Amazon’s Alexa, all point towards a future where AI becomes an integral part of our existence.

-IT departments often find themselves struggling to deliver long term programs and new, cutting-edge innovation all while honoring minor change requests from the business.
-These change requests, although critical, are simply not cost efficient.
+- Bypass backlog – IT departments often find themselves struggling to deliver long-term programs and new, cutting-edge innovation all while honoring minor change requests from the business.
+These change requests, although critical, are simply not cost-efficient.
 This means the business can’t respond to market change or customer demands fast enough to remain competitive.
 As RPA is essentially a tactical non-IT solution, that can be built and deployed quickly for immediate benefits it focuses on the business process and leaves the existing IT systems alone.

-RPA technology is built by developers through point-and-click functionality which works on top of existing IT architecture.
+- Ease of use – RPA technology is built by developers through point-and-click functionality which works on top of existing IT architecture.
 Therefore, it is extremely easy to implement even if there is no specific knowledge of software programming language.
-People who are process oriented and are analytically bent can be trained within a few weeks to automate processes using an RPA tool.
+People who are process-oriented and are analytically bent can be trained within a few weeks to automate processes using an RPA tool.

 Once you’re convinced of the technology and its benefits, start developing an enterprise-wide strategy to use robotics throughout your operations.
 To provide a seamless transition, it is important to brief your team about the security aspects and reliability of RPA.